 For Blakely, the key to visualization is specificity.
 When imagining her future business and life, she spared no details.
 For example, she even visualized being on Oprah’s show, which, as mentioned above, was a complete career-changer.
 There’s no question Blakely is proof that practicing visualization yields fruitful results.

 Ultimately, Blakely found a problem that wasn’t addressed in her industry and owned it from top to bottom.
-In doing so, she created a billion-dollar company in just 14 years.
+In doing so, she created a billion-dollar company in just 14 years and set an example that many women entrepreneurs have followed since.

 Her story provides a few important lessons for entrepreneurs: